 Imagine a world where boys and girls learn side-by-side, no matter the circumstances of their environment and surroundings.
 The opportunities provided by internet access and education are equally available to everyone and the individual dreams of every child were within the reach of anyone who was willing to work hard enough to reach their goals.

-PHOTO: Through the Digital Citizen Fund women gain valuable and employable skills; earn money online and a digital voice to transforming their lives and value.
+PHOTO: Through the Digital Citizen Fund women gain valuable and employable skills; earn money online with online casinos, but first learn, Can online casino refuses to pay out?
 PHOTO CREDIT: Digital Citizen Fund

 Unfortunately, this dream is not a reality for many women and girls, especially those in the areas where I grew up.
 Education was not a readily accessible commodity for girls in Afghanistan, and most girls’ dreams were limited to an early, arranged marriage and domestic life.
 While this opportunity is enough for some, most girls are not given any other options for their future.
 They are not given the chance to dream of anything else because of a lack of education and resources.